DysnomiaBorealis/Cari_Matang/README.md

-# Cari_Matang

-an Android app using MVP Architecture but also adapt to the MVVM Architecture little but that do :
-1. Fetches data to the FASTApi backend
+Cari Matang Android App

+This Android application is primarily built using the MVP (Model-View-Presenter) architecture, with some elements adapted from the MVVM (Model-View-ViewModel) architecture.
+Features:

+1. FASTApi Backend Integration: The app fetches data from a backend powered by FASTApi.
-2. has Camera functionality using IntentCamera and Camera X
+2. Camera Functionality: Users can capture images using both IntentCamera and Camera X.
-3. Login functionality using Firebase Auth
+3. User Authentication: The app provides login functionality through Firebase Authentication.
-4. Lastly, a Webview so that the user can interact with the FASTApi interface
+4. Webview Integration: A built-in webview allows users to directly interact with the FASTApi interface.